kaisenlinux/manpages-dev/category/Mount/mount.md

               mounts all from system fstab to /chroot, all missing mountpoint are created (due to X-mount.mkdir).
 See also --fstab to use an alternative fstab.

        -T, --fstab path
               Specifies  an  alternative  fstab file.
-If path is a directory, then the files in the directory are sorted by strverscmp(3); files that start with "." or without an .fstab exten‐ sion are ignored.
+If path is a directory, then the files in the directory are sorted by strverscmp(3); files that start with "." or without an .fstab extension are ignored.
 The option can be specified more than once.
-This option is mostly designed for initramfs or chroot scripts where additional configuration is specified beyond standard system configuration.
+This option is mostly designed for initramfs or chroot scripts where additional configuration is speci‐ fied beyond standard system configuration.

               Note that mount(8) does not pass the option --fstab to the /sbin/mount.type helpers, meaning that the alternative fstab files will be invisible for the helpers.
 This is no problem for normal mounts, but user (non-root) mounts always require fstab to verify the user's rights.

        -t, --types fstype
               The argument following the -t is used to indicate the filesystem type.
 The filesystem types which are currently supported depend on the running kernel.
-See  /proc/filesystems and /lib/modules/$(uname -r)/kernel/fs for a complete list of the filesystems.
+See /proc/filesys‐ tems and /lib/modules/$(uname -r)/kernel/fs for a complete list of the filesystems.
 The most common are ext2, ext3, ext4, xfs, btrfs, vfat, sysfs, proc, nfs and cifs.

               The  programs mount and umount support filesystem subtypes.
 The subtype is defined by a '.subtype' suffix.
 For example  'fuse.sshfs'.
-It's recommended to use subtype notation rather than add any prefix to the mount source (for example 'sshfs#example.com' is deprecated).
+It's recommended to use subtype no‐ tation rather than add any prefix to the mount source (for example 'sshfs#example.com' is deprecated).

               If no -t option is given, or if the auto type is specified, mount will try to guess the desired type.
 Mount uses the blkid library for guessing  the  filesystem  type;  if that  does not turn up anything that looks familiar, mount will try to read the file /etc/filesystems, or, if that does not exist, /proc/filesystems.
 All of the filesystem types listed there will be tried, except for those that are labeled "nodev" (e.g. devpts, proc and nfs).
-If /etc/filesystems ends  in  a  line  with  a  single  *,  mount  will  read
+If /etc/filesystems ends in a line with a  single  *,  mount  will read /proc/filesystems afterwards.
-              /proc/filesystems afterwards.
 While trying, all filesystem types will be mounted with the mount option silent.

               The auto type may be useful for user-mounted floppies.
-Creating a file /etc/filesystems can be useful to change the probe order (e.g., to try vfat before msdos or ext3 before ext2) or if you use a kernel module autoloader.
+Creating a file /etc/filesystems can be useful to change the probe order (e.g., to try vfat before msdos or ext3 be‐ fore ext2) or if you use a kernel module autoloader.

               More than one type may be specified in a comma-separated list, for the -t option as well as in an /etc/fstab entry.
-The list of filesystem types for the -t option can  be  pre‐ fixed with no to specify the filesystem types on which no action should be taken.
+The list of filesystem types for the -t option  can  be prefixed with no to specify the filesystem types on which no action should be taken.
 The prefix no has no effect when specified in an /etc/fstab entry.

               The prefix no can be meaningful with the -a option.
 For example, the command